 Travertine is a sedimentary rock.
-It is used very often as a building material for its appearance and also because of how easy it is to cut and work with.
-Travertine comes in a wide variety of colors.
-It can be dark or light, as well has having many different hues.
-With the wide variety of colors that travertine comes with, it becomes easy to match it to any existing room no matter what the color scheme is.
-In addition to its variety of colors, travertine contains naturally forming veins that produce interesting and aesthetically pleasing patterns.
+It's often used as a building material, both because of its elegant appearance and because of how easy it is to cut.
+Travertine comes in a wide variety of colors, shades, and styles, which makes it easy to match with any design scheme.
+It usually contains naturally formed veins that produce interesting and aesthetically pleasing patterns.

-Because of the many types of appearances travertine can have, it becomes comparatively easy to find a new tile that matches your old tiles in the unfortunate event that you must replace a tile due to wear or damage.
+Because of the myriad of appearances travertine can have, it's comparatively easy to find a new tile that matches your old ones in the unfortunate event that you must replace a tile due to wear or damage.

 However, travertine has its drawbacks.
 It is very vulnerable to damage from acidic liquids.
 In fact, it can be damaged beyond the point of repair if acid is spilled on it, requiring the damaged tiles to be removed and replaced.

 Additionally, travertine is a porous material.
-This is mitigated somewhat by the fact that when travertine is prepared to be used as a flooring material, the surface holes are filled.
-However, wear and tear from foot traffic can slowly remove the upper layer of travertine, exposing the inner holes and requiring that they be refilled to avoid further damage.
+This is mitigated somewhat by the fact that when the travertine is prepared to be used as a flooring material, the surface holes are filled.
+However, wear and tear from foot traffic can slowly remove the upper layer, exposing the inner holes and requiring that they be refilled to avoid further damage.

 Granite has stood the test of time as a flooring material.
-It is cost effective, being very cheap in the long term due to the fact that once you buy it, it rarely needs to be replaced.
+It's cost-effective, being very cheap in the long term due to the fact that once you buy it, it rarely needs to be replaced.
 This is because granite is very resistant to all types of damage.
 Granite resists damage from all kinds of liquids, including acid.
-Additionally, it is very easy to clean and maintain, usually only requiring infrequent rinsing with water, and occasionally soap.
+Additionally, it's very easy to clean and maintain, usually only requiring infrequent rinsing with water, and occasionally soap.
 Granite is also very hard, resisting all types of scratches.
-Granite can be brushed or scrubbed easily if need be without damage resulting.
+Granite can be brushed or scrubbed easily if need be without risking damaging it.